 If you would like your visitors to go to another page on your website, then you need a clear CTA to accomplish this.
 Quite a few times, you only need a button directing visitors to do this, such as Start Your Free Trial or Download My guide.

-If you have your CTA buried near the bottom or it’s just hard to read, then visitors are going to be confused about what they need to do next.
+A hidden or unclear CTA at the bottom can confuse visitors about their next steps.
 Don’t ever confuse them with more than one CTA on the very same page.
 Any CTA has to be obvious so that visitors can easily move on to the next step.

 Unclear Value Proposition

 You might aspire to have a website that goes over all the cool features of something, but features don’t get visitors motivated.
 They want to know what’s in it for them.
 You need to make your own value proposition clear, especially if you have something similar to what someone else offers, and even more so if you charge more.
 Visitors need to clearly understand why they ought to choose you over the competitor.